sjbrown/misc_work/genesis/rules.md

 ### Succeeding or Failing Gigs

-Every gig card has a chart that tells you 3 possible outcomes
+Every Gig card has a chart that tells you 3 possible outcomes

  1. All the meeples are next to the stage
  2. More meeples are next to the stage than the Bar and Patio